 To end our amazing day in the capital, we visited Lisbon at night – a pleasant time, especially when it’s hot.

 As you know, I was born and raised in the north of Portugal and there is a small big rivalry between the north and south of this beautiful country but I have to be honest with you: I was amazed by Lisbon and it’s not a myth, if you visit it you’ll fall in love.
+There are so many things to do in Lisbon, so don’t miss the opportunity and discover the city of the seven hills!

 Are you going to visit Lisbon?
 Then don’t hesitate to book your hotel room and your car by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!